310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 I’m in no position where I *have* to rush myself to figure things out and get to work.

-‘Course, I *am* aware that we can’t just stand around and do nothing right now, either...
+‘Course, I *am* aware that we can’t just stand around and do nothing right now, either…

 But I know how I am—I just panic and mess up the moment I rush myself.
 I’m painfully aware of that part of me by now.